jeremiah-john/calcium/README.md

 # Calcium
-a (currently) polish notation calculator
+a (currently) reverse polish notation calculator

 ## Why?
 it seems like a project that is small enough to start, but has